Choosing a Health Career

 - Get some experience related to your anticipated career.
 Many schools now want to see evidence that you have had some clinical exposure; some schools require a minimum number of supervised hours.
 See Volunteer/Health Care Career Exploration Opportunities

-- Consider special summer science programs or research opportunities.
-See Student Resources
+- Consider special enrichment and summer science programs and research opportunities.

 - Research availability of fee assistance programs (FAPs) which subsidize the cost of standardized exams and applications.

-- Register for and take the standardized admission test (re-take if necessary to improve scores).
+- Register for and take the appropriate standardized admission test (re-take if necessary to improve scores).

-- Speak with a health professions advisor to interpret test scores and GPA.
+- Speak with a health professions advisor to interpret test score and GPA.

 - Consider schools to which you want to apply.

 - If applying to medical school, arrange for committee interview and letter.

 - Approach those from whom you wish to obtain letters of recommendation.